Valencia Stovall

 Valencia Stovall (born December 16, 1969) is an American politician who served as an independent state representative in the Georgia House of Representatives from 2013 to 2021.
-She ran as an independent in the 2020–21 United States Senate special election in Georgia as well as for the House of Representatives from Georgia's 5th district in 2022.
+She ran as an independent in the 2020–21 United States Senate special election in Georgia as well as for the House of Representatives from Georgia's 5th congressional district in 2022.

 Early years

 Valencia Stovall was raised in Southeast Atlanta with her two sisters by parents Lovett and Nancy Stovall.
 She attended Benteen Elementary School and Southside High School where she received the Coca-Cola Fanta Sports Award for excellence in basketball.
 She also played softball, and ran track.
 Valencia studied business administration at Fort Valley State College and management at Georgia State University.
 She is a member of Delta Sigma Theta sorority.

 She first got involved in politics through her father Lovett Stovall who was a part of President Jimmy Carter's Peanut Brigade.
 He also was a key component in the elections of Atlanta Mayors Maynard H. Jackson and Shirley Franklin.

 Stovall served as PTA President for her children’s elementary and middle schools and as Secretary & Treasurer of Atlanta Council of PTAs where she was a recipient of the Apple Core Service Award.